aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Conclusions

-Patterns of plumage sexual dimorphism in true thrushes (_Turdus_) are consistent with select predictions of the recognition hypothesis for plumage sexual dimorphism.
-Migratory behaviour and limited breeding seasons reduce the amount of time available to find a mate, and greater plumage sexual dimorphism may help migratory species find compatible mates more rapidly.
-Greater plumage sexual dimorphism in _Turdus_ species under sympatry with other true thrush species also supports the possibility that increased plumage sexual dichromatism may be the result of reproductive character displacement.
-Therefore, greater plumage sexual dimorphism likely reduces species and mate recognition errors and decreases hybridization.
+Patterns of plumage sexual dichromatism in true thrushes (_Turdus_) are consistent with select predictions of the recognition hypothesis for plumage sexual dichromatism.
+Migratory behaviour and limited breeding seasons reduce the amount of time available to find a mate, and greater plumage sexual dichromatism may help migratory species find compatible mates more rapidly.
+Greater plumage sexual dichromatism in _Turdus_ species under sympatry with other true thrush species also supports the possibility that increased plumage sexual dichromatism may be the result of reproductive character displacement.
+Therefore, greater plumage sexual dichromatism likely reduces species and mate recognition errors and decreases hybridization.

 # Acknowledgements